Ctrl-X/Siribro/README.md

 	* fine
 ```

-and somewhere in a discussion bloc
+Then somewhere in a discussion bloc
 ```markdown
 #Dialog
 (...)